FoodReady » Blog » What Is the Difference Between SQF and the FDA?

 U.S. Food and Drug Administration (FDA) Overview

 1. Nature and Focus: The FDA is a federal agency within the United States Department of Health and Human Services.
-Its primary focus is to protect public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, the nation’s food supply, cosmetics, and products that emit radiation.
+Its primary focus is to protect public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, the nation’s food supply, cosmetics, tobacco products, and products that emit radiation.

 2. Regulatory Authority: Unlike SQF, the FDA has legal and regulatory authority.
 It is responsible for enforcing laws enacted by the U.S. Congress and has the power to regulate food production, approve food additives, issue food safety standards, conduct inspections, and enforce compliance with federal food safety laws.